Thug attacked pregnant partner on South Yorkshire street before she stabbed him

-South Yorkshire thug attacked his pregnant partner in Barnsley before being stabbed
+Police release picture of jailed South Yorkshire thug who attacked his pregnant partner

 A thug attacked his pregnant partner on a South Yorkshire street before being stabbed by her during a bust-up.